 Play With Paper Rotation

 So let’s forget all the constraints we had at school and just experiment.
-Try to angle your paper differently and see what works best for you personally.
+Try to angle your paper differently and find that perfect position for your handwriting..

 Do The Drills

-I bet you thought drills are only for brush lettering!
-Well at least I thought so, but I absolutely was wrong.
+I bet you thought drills were only for brush lettering!
+Well, at least I thought so, but I absolutely was wrong.

 Here is the secret to aesthetic handwriting – you have to slow down.
 It does feel pretty annoying when it takes you minutes to write a sentence, but it’s what you need to do when you practice.

-Here is the trick though – once you develop the muscle memory and your hand will know how exactly to move to create those pretty letters – you’ll be able to speed back up.
+Here is the trick, though – once you develop the muscle memory and your hand knows how exactly to move to create those pretty letters – you’ll be able to speed back up.